AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 ### Looks

-Assignment of materials to geometry can be performed by loading a MaterialX document which contains one or more looks (e.g. `resources\Materials\Examples\StandardSurface\test_look.mtlx`).
+Assignment of materials to geometry can be performed by loading a MaterialX document which contains one or more looks (e.g. `resources\Materials\Examples\StandardSurface\shader_ball_brass_tiled.mtlx`).
 If the geometry string referenced by a look matches the name of a group in the current mesh, then the given material assignment will be applied to that mesh group.

 ### Lighting